BIRTH ASPHYXIA ATTORNEYS I ROMANUCCI & BLANDIN

 Free consultation on your case by a Chicago-based birth asphyxiation attorney

 The birth asphyxiation lawyers at Romanucci & Blandin have proven success in these types of cases.
-Please contact our office at Info@rblaw.net, 312-458-1000 or click here for a free evaluation of your case.
+If you or a loved one has suffered injury or wrongful death, please contact our office at Info@rblaw.net, 312-458-1000 or click here for a free evaluation of your case.
 There is never a fee until you are compensated for your injuries at the end of the case.